rajaumair7890/rajaumair7890/README.md

 ## About Me

-I'm Umair Abdullah, a self taught Native Android developer, passionate about creating awesome mobile applications that make people's lives easier and productive.
+I'm Umair Abdullah, a self taught Native Android developer, passionate about creating awesome mobile applications that make people's life easier and productive.
 With 4+ years of coding expertise, including 2 years in Native Android app development, I specialize in crafting top-notch, high-quality mobile applications.
 Contributed to the community with several open source Apps to help fellow developers learn and grow.

 ## Android Development SkillSet: